The-Wishlist-Co/docs/wishlistSvcAPI.md

 - 405 Invalid input
 ```

-## Lookup Wishlist By Customer
+## Get Wishlist By Customer

-Returns the list of wishlists belonging to the given customer reference.
+Returns the list of wishlists that belong to either the internal TWC customer Id, or the retailer's own customerRef.

+Results are paginated.
+Maximum page size is 50, with the default being 20.

 If no wishlists exist, this method returns a ResourceNotFound error.

 Endpoint: ```/api/wishlists/lookup```